sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

  * The NPC may get into a scuffle with one foe, effectively preventing that foe from acting as the combat spotlight moves around
  * The NPC may convey or reveal information valuable to the players

+## A Second Day of Peace

+In order to give the players' characters a second day of peace and quiet in a steading, so that multiple time-consuming downtime actions can be made in a row, a point from the *Good Bank* must be spent.

 ## Resurrect a Character